MicrosoftDocs/power-platform/power-platform/admin/audit-data-user-activity.md

 System administrators or customizers can change the default audit settings for entities and for specific fields for an entity.

 > [!NOTE]
 > We are migrating audit logs to new storage.
 Environments whose data migration is complete can use the new audit settings experience.
+If you've migrated to the new experience, you'll see the new retention policy duration setting as in step 3 below.

 ### Enable or disable auditing for an entity  (new experience)